Hydrogen & Renewable Energy Opportunities in Alberta, Canada

 LITHIUM DEPOSITS FOR EXTRACTION AND BATTERY PRODUCTION

 The Leduc Aquifer harbors a substantial lithium-rich brine resource, positioning Alberta as a leader in the emerging North American lithium battery market.
-With an estimated 16.9 Mt of Lithium Carbonate Equivalent (LCE) in both Measured and Indicated, and Inferred categories, Alberta’s lithium reserves are a compelling draw for the electric vehicle and renewable energy sectors, which are rapidly expanding due to the global push for clean energy transitions.
+With an estimated 16.9 Mt of Lithium Carbonate Equivalent (LCE) in both Measured and Indicated, and Inferred categories, Alberta’s lithium reserves are a compelling draw for the electric vehicle and renewable energy sectors.

 E3 Lithium’s proprietary Direct Lithium Extraction (DLE) technology offers a more efficient and environmentally friendly alternative to the traditional lithium extraction processes.
-The lithium battery process starts with the extraction of lithium salts from salty water or brine.
-Once extracted, these salts refine to produce lithium hydroxide or lithium carbonate, which are key components in lithium-ion batteries, central to electric vehicles and renewable energy systems worldwide.
+This technology supports the production of lithium hydroxide and lithium carbonate, key components in lithium-ion batteries for electric vehicles and renewable energy systems worldwide.

 REDUCING METHANE EMISSIONS FROM OIL & GAS